If you have any questions for USWW please call us at (877) 536-8799.

 Latest Corona Virus Information and Resources:

 As the State of California confronts COVID-19, the Corona Virus, many of us are concerned about our safety at work, especially as service workers with lots of exposure to the public and public spaces.
-Below, we have provided links to the latest information from Cal/OSHA and the Center for Disease Control, as well as flyers that you can download and give to your co-workers. please contact USWW at (877) 536-8799 (9am-5pm M-F if you call at another time, please leave a message.
+Below, we have provided links to the latest information from Cal/OSHA and the Center for Disease Control, as well as flyers that you can download and give to your co-workers. please contact USWW at (877) 536-8799 between 9am-5pm M-F. If you call at another time, please leave a message.